One Year Wiser

 Progress in the Face of Adversity for School Leaders

 March 13, 2021 marks exactly one year from the day that school buildings closed nationwide in response to COVID-19.
-As this challenging year continues, and most schools are still operating using all-remote or hybrid models, this unique anniversary inspired our team at SchoolWorks to reflect on the lessons we’ve all learned.
+As this challenging year continues, and most schools are still operating using all-remote or hybrid models, this unique anniversary inspired our Educational Consulting team at SchoolWorks to reflect on the lessons we’ve all learned.

 SchoolWorks’ Managing Director of Leadership Supports, Betty Dao-Ivey, works with dozens of school leaders every year as a facilitator for the KIPP Successor Prep leadership development program.
 In this anecdote, Betty shares how a simple act of risk-taking became a springboard for progress.

 “In 2020–2021, I facilitated the annual year-long Strategic Planning course for KIPP first-year school leaders for the sixth time.